Lincoln Trial Preview, Tips, Runners & Trends

 Lincoln Trial Jockey Statistics

-There are multiple leading jockeys in the Lincoln Trial over the last 20 renewals with David Probert, Luke Morris and Jim Crowley having all won the race two times.
-David Probert winners have been with Zwayyan (2019) and Notre Belle Bete (2022).
+There are multiple leading jockeys in the Lincoln Trial over the last 20 renewals, with David Probert, Luke Morris, and Jim Crowley having all won the race two times.
+David Probert's winners have been with Zwayyan (2019) and Notre Belle Bete (2022).
 Luke Morris winners have been with Big Country (2018) and Assimilation (2020).
 Jim Crowley winners have been with Whispering Warrior (2014) and Keystroke (2016).
-There is one jockey who has not had the best of times in the Lincoln Trial, Joe Fanning has ridden 12 runners to the race without recording any wins.
+There is one jockey who has not had the best of times in the Lincoln Trial; Joe Fanning has ridden 12 runners in the race without recording any wins.

 Here are some of the top Lincoln Trial jockey statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):